apereo/cas/docs/cas-server-documentation/protocol/WS-Federation-Protocol.md

 |------------------------|----------------------------------------------------------------------------------------------------------------------
 | `/cas/ws/sts`          | Presents the list of available SOAP services and their WSDL configuration for each REALM defined in the configuration.

+### Security Tokens

+Talk about lifetime and expiration policy
+Talk about how they are just normal tickets.
+HA concerns.

 ## WS Federation Identity Provider